WattageGuy/edgerouter-vpn-switch/README.md

   Guide here: https://thehomeofthefuture.com/how-to/use-an-ssh-key-with-an-ubiquiti-edgerouter/

 # Examples
 [Homebridge](https://homebridge.io/) with plugin [Applescript](https://www.npmjs.com/package/homebridge-applescript) makes a switch in the HomeKit app to turn on/off the VPN easily.
 Use "do shell script '' open /path''" to run your .app.
-On Linux you can you a homebridge plugin that does command line or execute shell script.
+On Linux you can use any homebridge plugin that does command line or execute shell script.